Career Counseling

 Summer Programs

 In the summer after year one, the majority of students participate in a UConn sponsored program, on campus, nationally or internationally.
 Students use these programs to participate in a clinical practicum or research in an area of interest.
 Conducting research provides students with valuable mentoring from faculty and improves candidacy for competitive residencies.
-One example of a clinical opportunity afforded students is the Anesthesiology Fellowship, offered to eight students of each class.
-Students receive a stipend and spend four or eight weeks working with anesthesiologists in the operating room.
-More UConn students have selected anesthesiology as a career since this fellowship began in 1998, almost all of whom participated in the fellowship after their first year.
+Last year more than 75% of our students participated in a summer research opportunity.
+There are funds available for summer research through the School of Medicine.

 Shadowing Experiences